ehsanshahrabi/project4-us-immigration/README.md

 Upon rigorous testing and validation, the Linear Regression model (ML-LinearRegression.ipynb) yielded the best performance overall.
 Factors such as model robustness, simplicity, and its capability of generating accurate predictions contributed to its superior performance compared to the other models.

 #### Performance Evaluation for Predictions
-We initially use a dataset spanning from 2005 to 2019 to train our models and generate predictions.
+We use a dataset spanning from 2005 to 2019 to train our models and generate predictions.
 After this initial analysis, we further test our model's performance by using a slightly modified dataset.

 In the modified dataset, we exclude the data for the year 2019 and retrain our model using data only up to 2018.
 We then use our trained model to generate predictions for the year 2019.
 Linear Regression has shown the best performance.